Healthcare Assistant by The Cinnamon Care Collection

 A Top 20 Care Home Group 2023!

-Lakeview Grange is a luxurious 55 bedded residential and dementia care home based in Chichester, West Sussex.

-We have opportunities for day care assistants.
-We offer competitive hourly pay, paid breaks, uniform and paid DBS along with additional company benefits.
+Earlsfield Court is a luxury 72 bed care home that provides the most luxurious surroundings and the very best in care and support.
+Due to the opening of our new Dementia Floor, we are looking to increase our care team with full-time day care assistants.

-We are looking for enthusiastic, passionate and reliable carers to be part of the new care team looking after our residential, dementia and nursing residents.
+We are looking for enthusiastic, passionate and reliable care assistants to be part of our care team looking after our residential and dementia residents.

 Our team members must have a real passion for care and want to work as part of a close-knit team supporting each other, and wanting to promote choice, individuality and independence to our residents at all times.